-Lean on Community to Create an Engaging Event Experience
+Lean on Community to Create an Engaging Virtual Event Experience

 The COVID-19 crisis is teaching us how the connections we have built and the digital landscape we’re living in can help us stay strong, together, but it’s also proven that engagement is mission-critical.

 Online Community Manager

 Kaila is a community manager at Higher Logic, currently working with the IBM Community.
 She specializes in helping local software user groups and their leaders and enjoys bringing the benefits of online collaboration to thousands of IBM Community users around the world.
 When not supercharging community member engagement, Kaila enjoys a mango White Claw and spending time with her fish, Steven.

 Suggested Higher Logic Posts